ptracton/Gemini_IP/IP/common/lib/README.md

 ## RTL Adapters (`rtl/`)

-These modules adapt standard bus protocols (AXI4-Lite, APB4, Wishbone B4) to a simple, generic "Native Register Interface" used by the IP cores.
+These modules adapt standard bus protocols (AXI4-Lite, APB4, AHB-Lite, Wishbone B4) to a simple, generic "Native Register Interface" used by the IP cores.

 ### SystemVerilog (`*.sv`)
 - **`axi4lite_slave_adapter.sv`**: Connects an AXI4-Lite master to the native register interface.
 Handles the AXI handshake state machine.
 - **`apb_slave_adapter.sv`**: Connects an APB4 master to the native register interface.
 Zero-wait state implementation.
+- **`ahb_slave_adapter.sv`**: Connects an AHB-Lite master to the native register interface.
+Implements 0-wait state transactions for both read and write during the data phase.
 - **`wb_slave_adapter.sv`**: Connects a Wishbone B4 master to the native register interface.
     - *Note*: Implements a 1-cycle wait state for ack generation.
     - *Critical*: Gates `reg_we` with `!reg_ack` to prevent atomic double-writes.
 Does *not* gate `reg_re` to ensure read data validity during the ack cycle.